RakhithJK/dbeaver-dbeaver-wiki/Create-Connection.md

 ![](images/ug/Wizard-network-settings.png)

-DBeaver supports following SSH authentication methods: User and password, Public Key authentication and Agent authentication.
+DBeaver supports following SSH authentication methods: user/password, public key authentication and agent authentication.
 Supported implementations for agent authentications are [pageant](https://www.digitalocean.com/community/tutorials/how-to-use-pageant-to-streamline-ssh-key-authentication-with-putty) and [ssh-agent](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 If a connection has network settings specified, such a connection appears in the application with a special 'arrow' icon such as this: ![](images/ug/DB-icon-network-settings.png)

 ## Connection Details (name, type, etc.)